jwhitlock/pip-resolver-demo/README.md

 # Demo of issue with 2020 resolver

 This is a minimized version of https://github.com/mozilla/ichnaea/pull/1289.
-It was first reported as https://github.com/pypa/pip/issues/8792
+It was first reported as https://github.com/pypa/pip/issues/8792.
+It was marked as fixed in pip 20.2.4, but my case still fails.
+It is reported as https://github.com/pypa/pip/issues/9020, and this example simplified to just Django.

 With pip 20.2.4 (released and in development), this works: